Ashesh3/zoho-auto-attendance/README.md

 *Notes:*
 - `PROXY` is optional and is only required for IP spoofing.
 - `EXCLUDED_DAYS` specifies the days of the week when attendance should not be marked.
-Use abbreviations (Mon, Tue, Wed, Thu, Fri, Sat, Sun).
+Use full names (monday, tuesday, wednesday, thursday, friday, saturday, sunday).
 - `HOLIDAY_LIST` specifies dates in `dd/mm` format, separated by commas, on which the attendance should not be marked.

 ## Docker Container Setup (Docker Compose)